ptahmose/SqliteImgDoc/extlibs/SQLiteCpp/README.md

 ctest --output-on-failure
 ```

 #### CMake options

   * For more options on customizing the build, see the [CMakeLists.txt](https://github.com/SRombauts/SQLiteCpp/blob/master/CMakeLists.txt) file.

 #### Troubleshooting

-Under Linux, if you get muliple linker errors like "undefined reference to sqlite3_xxx",
+Under Linux, if you get multiple linker errors like "undefined reference to sqlite3_xxx",
 it's that you lack the "sqlite3" library: install the libsqlite3-dev package.

 If you get a single linker error "Column.cpp: undefined reference to sqlite3_column_origin_name",